laszlojakab/homeassistant-binary-sensor-predictor/README.md

 The integration contains a threshold parameter which defines the minimum calculated probability when the predictor sensor state becomes `on`.
 If the calculated probability for the current time block is less then the threshold the predictor sensor state will be `off`.

 ## Using predictions
 The integration provides a `probabilities` attribute in the sensor.
 This attribute is an array.
-The first element of the array is the predicted probability for the current time block, the second element is for the next time block and so on.
-As the time goes by the integration rotates the probabilities array so the current time block will always be the first element.
+The predicted probability for the current time block is defined by the `probabilities[current_time_block]` value.

 So at time $T$ you want to know the predicted value for the $T + 15 minute$ you can get from the `state_attr("binary_sensor.predictor", "probabilities")[15 // 5]`.